-- To develop understanding of the basic types and functions of knitting machine. - To understand the methods of fabric interlocking representations and the concept of repeat on point/ graph paper. - To develop understanding of simple knits their usage and characteristics in order to setup the cam. - To knit simple fabric structures on the manual knitting machine. - To understand and implement the usage of different techniques, the principles of warp length and width calculation for sample knitting.
+- To understand the term textiles in context of knitting - To learn the fundamentals of warp and weft knitting machine - To familiarize with the parts and function of knitting machine - To develop understanding of the basic types and functions of knitting machine. - To develop understanding of simple knits their usage and characteristics in order to setup the cam. - To knit simple fabric structures on the manual knitting machine.